Course Description

 - Hands-on Lab

-Friday (Adjunct)
+Friday (Radiology)

 - Hands-on Dental Technology Seminar

-- Hands-on Implant Lab with Straumann
+- Hands-on Implant Lab

 - Tips and Pitfalls from Experts